 One of the methods to endorse the measurement process might be guaranteed by HSM (Hardware Security Modules) in the M2M Gateway.
-This method provides the higher reliability level than that by the software emulator, the decision on the level of security is based on the information sent to the centre. .
+This method provides the higher reliability level than that by the software emulator, the decision on the level of security is based on the information sent to the centre.
 In the HSM method, this case, the integrity measurement report is can be made by HSM through an internal the mechanism in the HSM and put in the electronic signature/ by the key. in the HSM.

-This use case is derived from the automobiles, but the similar case of the remote maintenance services could be considered with Medical equipment, Household applications, Financial transaction terminals and Industrial control and machinery
+This use case is derived from the automobiles, but the similar case of the remote maintenance services could be considered with Medical equipment, Household applications, financial transaction terminals and Industrial control and machinery.

-Source (as applicable)
+Source

 Fujitsu (TTC)

-Target Industry